alvisespano/Lw/README.md

 Moreover, Lw is strict and non purely functional: this means that writing mixed functional and imperative code is much easier in Lw.
 Basically with Lw you can have the same or even more power of the Haskell, with lighter mechanisms and strict semantics.

-## A tour of Lw highlights
+## A tour of Lw

-Let's start from the basic constructs that every child of ML has.
+Let's start from the basic constructs that every child of ML usually offers.
-The core of the language is exactly as you would expect, so we won't spend too much time introducing it.
+The core of the language is exactly as you would expect, thus we won't spend much time showing it off.

 ```ocaml
 let f x = x